bramton/opencl-motion-magnification/README.md

 # Tips & tricks
 * Use uncompressed video if available
-* Increase sigma for larger videos
+* Increase sigma for larger resolution videos

 # Limitations/improvements
 * Only single octave pyramid supported, that is area between adjacent levels of the pyramid decrease by a factor four